Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Introduction

 \section{Introduction}

 The ability of the brain to model the world arose from the process of evolution.
 It evolved because it helped organisms to survive and strive in their particular environments and not because such forward prediction was explicitly optimized for.
-In contrast to the emergent neural representations in nature, current world model approaches are often directly rewarded for their ability to predict future states of the environment \citep{schmidhuber1990line, ha2018recurrent,hafner2018learning,wayne2018unsupervised}.
-While it is undoubtedly useful to be able to explicitly encourage a model to predict what will happen next, in this paper we are interested in what type of representations can emerge from the less directed process of artificial evolution and what ingredients might be necessary to encourage the emergence of such predictive abilities.
+In contrast to the emergent neural representations in nature, modules of current world model approaches are often directly rewarded for their ability to predict future states of the environment \citep{schmidhuber1990line, ha2018recurrent,hafner2018learning,wayne2018unsupervised}.
+While it is undoubtedly useful to be able to explicitly encourage a model to predict what will happen next, here we are interested in the harder problem of agents that should learn to predict what is important for their survival without being explicitly rewarded for it.

+A challenge in end-to-end training of complex neural models that does not require each component to be trained separately \citep{ha2018recurrent}, is the well-known credit assignment problem (CAP) \citep{minsky1961steps}.
+While deep learning has shown to be in general well suited to solve the CAP for deep networks (i.e.\ determining how much each weight contributes to the network's error), evidence suggests that more heterogeneous networks lack the ``niceness'' of conventional homogeneous networks (see Section~6.1 in \citet{schmidhuber2015deep}), requiring different training setups for each neural module in combination with evolutionary methods to solve a complex 3D task \citep{ha2018recurrent}.

-In particular, we are building on the recently introduced world model architecture introduced by \cite{ha2018recurrent}.
+To explore this challenge, we are building on the recently introduced world model architecture introduced by \citet{ha2018recurrent} but employ a novel neuroevolutionary optimization method.
 This agent model contains three different components: \textbf{(1)} a visual module, mapping high-dimensional inputs to a lower-dimensional representative code, \textbf{(2)} an LSTM-based memory component, and \textbf{(3)} a controller component that takes input from the visual and memory module to determine the agent's next action.
 In the original approach, each component of the world model was trained separately and to perform a different and specialised function, such as predicting the future.
-While \cite{risi2019deep} demonstrated that these models can also be trained end-to-end through a population-based genetic algorithm (GA) that exclusively optimizes for final performance, the approach was only applied to the simpler 2D car racing domain and it is an open question how such an approach will scale to the more complex 3D VizDoom task that first validated the effectiveness of the world model approach.
+While \citet{risi2019deep} demonstrated that these models can also be trained end-to-end through a population-based genetic algorithm (GA) that exclusively optimizes for final performance, the approach was only applied to the simpler 2D car racing domain and it is an open question how such an approach will scale to the more complex CAP in a 3D VizDoom task that first validated the effectiveness of the world model approach.